Announcing the 2017 Photo and Video Contest Winners

 Kelly Wicks, Sullivan's Knob Trail

-Glendive’s Kelly Wicks won third place for her photo “Sullivan’s Knob Trail”, which spectacularly captured the wide-open badlands of the Bighorn Canyon National Recreation Area in south-central Montana.
+Glendive’s Kelly Wicks won third place for his photo “Sullivan’s Knob Trail”, which spectacularly captured the wide-open badlands of the Bighorn Canyon National Recreation Area in south-central Montana.

 Colin Ruggiero, Montana